microsoft/genaiscript/docs/src/content/docs/reference/scripts/container.md

 ### Enable network

-By default, the container network is disabled and web requests won't work.
+By default, the container network is disabled, and web requests won't work.
 This is the safest solution;
-if you need to install additional packages, it is recommended to create an image with all the necessary software enabled.
+if you need to install additional packages, it is recommended to create an image with all the necessary software included.

 You can enable network access using `networkEnabled`.